Nowadays we take it for granted that when we turn on the tap, out comes quality water.

 Just six miles from Hastings stands the Brede Waterworks site, where two of its original triple expansion steam engines are housed in Grade II listed buildings.

-The tall brick engine houses display striking architectural features in the baroque and Art Deco styles of the 1900s and 1930s
+The tall brick engine houses display striking architectural features in the late Victorian and Art Deco styles of the late 1890s and 1930s.

 At Brede you will see several 'period' examples of British engineering being renovated to impressive high standards.